CyberHackersDiary/Ecuitty-Bank-Kenya-Information-Security-Policy/README.md

 # Eccuitty-Bank-Kenya-Information-Security-Policy
-Welcome to the official repository for the ISO/IEC 27001:2022 Lead Implementer Course case study for Stoopid Boy Animations Inc. This repository contains resources, documentation, and guidelines to help you understand and implement a robust Information Security Management System (ISMS) in line with ISO/IEC 27001:2022 standards.
+This repository contains the comprehensive Information Security Policy of Eccuitty Bank.
+Our policy is designed to protect customer data and ensure compliance with the highest standards of information security, including ISO/IEC 27001:2022.